 Note: 1) Police Department (PD); Precinct (PCT); Complainant/Victim (C/V); Emotionally Disturbed Person (EDP).
 2) Reason for contact is most often provided by the NYPD officer, when corroborated with documentary evidence.

 In reported incidents of police misconduct, police interaction concludes with three main types of action: (1) an arrest is made, (2) a summons is issued or (3) neither an arrest nor summons occurs.
-No arrest or summons has been the most common outcome over time.

 Note: 1) An arrest can occur any time an individual is charged with a felony, misdemeanor or another type of violation.
 2) A summons can be issued for a violation or crime, including but not limited to a parking summons, moving violation, disorderly conduct, or another violation.